Winter fatbiking in the snow. Image: Visit Finland/Roll Outdoors

 We reserve the right to modify the daily itinerary during your trip depending on the weather and Northern Lights forecasts, to ensure you have the greatest possible chance to see the auroras.

-Your base is Ivalo – a village on the edge of one of Western Europe’s most remote wilderness areas.
-Each day brings a new challenge: drive your own sled dog team, try backcountry skiing, ride frozen trails on an electric fatbike, or catch and cook fish through the ice over an open fire.
+Your base is Ivalo – a village on the edge of one of the most remote wilderness areas in the European Union.
+Each day brings a new challenge: drive your own sled dog team, try backcountry skiing, ride frozen trails on different types of vehicles, learn new skills, and even spend a night outdoors.

-You’ll balance action with recovery – the speed of a snowmobile ride, the focus of spotting wildlife tracks in the snow, and the heat of a sauna followed by an icy plunge.
-With a bit of luck, the Northern Lights will light up the sky during your stay.
+You’ll balance action with recovery – mastering survival skills, enjoying unique experiences, and building the most authentic connection with Lapland’s wilderness.
+Afterwards, slow down in the soothing heat of a sauna, followed by an icy plunge.
+And with a bit of luck, the Northern Lights will light up the sky during your stay.

 Itinerary